Sircjarr/Kt-Cmd-Args-Parser/README.md

 **Positional**: Argument(s) found after the option declarations in `args`.
 Their 'position' in `args` matters relative to thier declaration order.

 # Game args example walkthrough
-Example creating and parsing `args` to launch a game
+Example creating and parsing `args` for a game program

 #### Create the custom args class
 To begin, create a custom class with only `CmdArgsParser` in the constructor.